okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/ios/enrollmentintegrationsteps.md

 >**Note:** The examples in this guide use Swift 5, SwiftUI, and a target of iOS 15 or later.

-The examples in this guide manage the sign-on flow using a singleton class (`SignInController`).
+The examples in this guide manage the sign-in flow using a singleton class (`SignInController`).
 The class handles asynchronous responses from the SDK by implementing the delegate functions of the `IDXClientDelegate` protocol.
 The SDK also provides completion handlers and Swift Concurrency (`async/await`).

 The SwiftUI portions pass state information using multiple bindings, consider using more robust ways of sharing and updating data in production apps.
-For more information, see the [Apple developer documentation for state and data flow in SwiftUI](https://developer.apple.com/documentation/swiftui/state-and-data-flow/).
+See the [Apple developer documentation for state and data flow in SwiftUI](https://developer.apple.com/documentation/swiftui/state-and-data-flow/).

-### 1: Display the initial sign-on UI
+### 1: Display the initial sign-in UI

 Enable the user to start the sign-in flow, such as presenting a Sign In button or a form with fields for a username and password (you won't use those values until step 3 when you [authenticate the user credentials](#_3-authenticate-the-user-credentials)).

-### 2: Start the sign-on flow
+### 2: Start the sign-in flow

 Initialize the SDK client and request the initial server response after the user starts the sign-in process.